-- Students who have had their financial aid suspended may appeal that suspension.
-They must submit a written appeal to the director of financial aid detailing the extenuating circumstances that resulted in their deficient academic performance causing suspension of their aid.
+- Students who have had their financial aid adjusted to to academics may appeal that decsision.
+They must submit a written appeal to the director of financial aid detailing the extenuating circumstances that resulted in their deficient academic performance causing the adjustment of their aid.
 The appeal will be evaluated by the Admission and Financial Aid Committee - Students who are suspended or lose their scholarships at the end of the spring semester may elect to go to summer school at Lyon.
 Summer credit at Lyon will be calculated into their cumulative Lyon GPA and could impact reinstatement of their scholarship and good standing at the College.